niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 4. Concurrency control
    * Use one writer thread
    * Can be read concurrently
-#### Advantages of  Append-Only Log
-1. Appending and segment merging are sequential write operations, which are much faster than random writes, especially on magnetic spinning-disk hard drives.
-To some extent sequential writes are alos preferable on flash-based SSD.
-2. Concurrency and crash recovery are much simpler.
-   * No worry about crash while a value was being overwritten, leaving you with half old, half new value
-3. Merging old segments avoid the problem of data files getting fragmented over time.

 #### Disadvantages of Hash Table Index
 1. The hash table must fit in memory.